oliverdougherC/Keiri/docs/buddyboardgames.md

 Stop the loop with Ctrl-C or `SIGTERM` to get a final session summary.
 The helper now requests a graceful stop first, then reports the number of completed games, the highest score seen, and the mean score.
-If Python plus `matplotlib` are available, it writes a PNG score-history chart with a dashed mean line to `target/bbg-reports/`; otherwise it falls back to a terminal graph.
+It writes a PNG score-history chart with a dashed mean line to `target/bbg-reports/`.
+If `matplotlib` is missing, the helper first reuses an existing virtual environment when present; otherwise it creates a repo-local `.venv` with `uv` and installs `matplotlib` there.
+When `uv` is unavailable, it falls back to `pip`.

 Dry run: